We help former foster care youth build fulfilling lives

 We provide job and transportation support, one-on-one coaching in a range of life skills, and a caring community that stays with our youth long after they leave.
 Basically, we provide training wheels for at-risk youth as they enter adulthood.

-Learn more about life at JAS House, and support our mission by shopping at Amazon, donating, or volunteering.
+Learn more about life at JAS House, and support our mission by donating or volunteering.

 A group of five women meet in a foster care agency in Green Bay.
 As foster parents, therapists, and social workers, we discuss the crisis we’re witnessing among post-foster youth — and decide to do something about it.